The Clear Edge

 • Would need to rebuild the acquisition system under revenue pressure while trying to maintain growth

-The alternative: add a second channel at $78K while referrals still worked.
-Build from a position of strength, not desperation.
+The alternative was to add a second channel at $78K while referrals still worked and build from a position of strength, not desperation.

-12 weeks of development time.
-No guarantee the new channel would work.
+• Cost: 12 weeks of development time with no guarantee the new channel would work.

 Here’s the complete 12-week evolution protocol.

-The Signal: Referral Rate Declining While Revenue Still Growing
+The Signal: Referral Volume Declining While Revenue Still Grows at $70K–$80K

 Most operators miss this: